 - Details of the collective labor agreement, if there is any.

 Most agreements contain a probationary period, though it is not mandatory for employers to include this.
 The duration of probationary periods in employment contracts and collective bargaining agreements are usually for 1 to 2 months, depending on the type of contract.

 Employers cannot hire the same employee to fulfill their temporary work requirements for more than 2 consecutive years.
 After 2 years of temporary contracts, the subsequent contract must be permanent.
 It is only possible to prevent a change from a temporary to a permanent contract if there is a minimum gap of 6 months between the 2 contracts.
 Otherwise, it is legally considered as 1 contract with consecutive days.

-Under the Working Hours Act, the maximum workday is 12 hours and the maximum workweek is 60 hours.
-Over a 4 week period, on average an employee's workweek cannot be more than 55 hours, and over a 16-week period, the average work hours cannot be more than 48 hours.
+Under the Working Hours Act, the maximum workday has 12 hours and the maximum workweek is 60 hours.
+Over a 4-week period, an employee’s average workweek cannot be more than 55 hours.
+Over a 16-week period, the average work hours cannot exceed 48 hours.

 Any work done for more than an hour between midnight and 6:00 a.m. is considered as a night shift.
 Night-shift jobs have rules that are more stringent for employers.
 These rules are listed below:

 - The maximum duration of night shift is 10 hours

 - The average workweek must not be more than 40 hours over a 16-week period